Green Fingers Privacy Notice

 Who we may share your information with

 We may need to share the personal information you have given to us or we’ve collected about you with partner organisations where relevant to the individual and/or their use of the service.
-These include but are not limited to:

 • Green Fingers Team

-• WCC Children's Services
+• WCC Children's Services and other local authority Children’s Services

-• the child's schools or other education provider
+• The Child's schools or other education provider

-• WCC Special Education Needs Services
+• WCC Special Education Needs and Disabilities (SEND) Services and other local authority SEND Services

 • Worcester University for Passport To Learning holders